samueldsingh/data-engineering/interview_questions/12-dictionary-set-array.md

 # 1. Dictionary

 A dictionary is an unordered collection of key-value pairs, where each key is unique within the dictionary.
-It is also known as an associative array or a hash table in other programming languages.
-Sequences follow indexing mechanism but dictionaries use the `item` function to access the key-value pair in a dictionary.`item` function works by converting the dictionary into a list of tuples.
+- It is also known as an associative array or a hash table in other programming languages.
+- Sequences follow indexing mechanism but dictionaries use the `item` function to access the key-value pair in a dictionary.`item` function works by converting the dictionary into a list of tuples.
+- Key-value is provided in the dictionary to make it more optimized.

 They provide fast access to values based on their associated keys, making them suitable for situations where you need to retrieve values by a unique identifier.